 Hi.
 I’m Heather.
 I’m a fiction writer and Assistant Professor at Dalhousie University who loves collaborations, hybrid forms and genres, interdisciplinary projects, and teaching.
 I am grateful for the chance to write and teach in K’jipuktuk on Mi’kma’ki, the ancestral and unceded territory of the Mi’kmaq.
 I am grateful for the Black history and Black present in this place.
 I acknowledge that Indigenous and Black culture, intelligence, creativity, and resistance shape this beautiful city of Halifax where I live, and that I benefit inordinately from this work.
 As a scholar and writer, I commit myself to learning and working against my complicity in the continued project of colonization.

-I currently teach in the English Department at Langara College in Vancouver, located on the territories of the Musqueam, who have given the College the name snəw̓eyəɬ leləm̓, House of Teachings.
-I teach really smart and stylish students about stories and the small miracles that are commonly known as words.
-I have also taught Critical Theory and Art History at the Nova Scotia College of Art and Design, Creative Writing Fiction Workshops at Dalhousie University, Introduction to Literature at Saint Mary’s University, English Composition at Concordia University, and workshops on Fiction, Poetry, Character, Creativity, Art and Activism, and Pilgrimage for the Writer’s Federation of Nova Scotia, the B.C.
+I have previously taught smart and stylish students about stories and the small miracles that are commonly known as words at Langara College in Vancouver, located on the territories of the Musqueam, who have given the College the name snəw̓eyəɬ leləm̓, House of Teachings.
+I have taught Critical Theory and Art History at the Nova Scotia College of Art and Design, Literature at Saint Mary’s University, English Composition at Concordia University, and workshops on Fiction, Poetry, Character, Creativity, Art and Activism, and Pilgrimage for the Writer’s Federation of Nova Scotia, the B.C.
 Writers Federation, Writers In the Schools, Sorrento Retreat and Conference Centre, and at Rivendell Retreat Centre on Bowen Island.